The Good Deed Project

 How does The Good Deed Project spend its money?

 The Good Deed Project directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to The Good Deed Project tax-deductible?